alexgabriel8/qr-code-component-main/README.md

 ### What I learned

-Code-wise, the only thing I learned was that using padding on an element makes its border-radius act strange. margin did what I wanted without breaking the border-radius.
+Code-wise, the only thing I learned was that using padding on an image makes its border-radius act strange.
+Though margin did what I wanted without breaking the border-radius.

 The real learning I had was the experience.
 It's the first challenge I made in english and that's not from a course I was doing.
 It is also the first project I actually write a readme and use a bit of Markdown.